Current Research

 The Adam Art Gallery is dedicated to advancing critical debate about the visual arts.
 As a university art gallery it is particularly concerned to extend discussion of the visual arts by exploring their intersections with other disciplines and by constructing informed historical frameworks for new thinking.
 Sound Check is intended to meet these ambitions.

-If you are interested in finding out about this or are an artist working with sound please contact adamartgallery@vuw.ac.nz
+If you are interested in finding out about this project or are an artist working with sound please contact adamartgallery@vuw.ac.nz